2022 Plain Writing Report

 User Experience Research — Surveys, user interviews, user testing, A/B testing, metrics analysis, competitive analysis, customer journey mapping, user personas, and heatmap usage data.
 (View real-time Archives.gov Metrics)

-Design and Development — Redesigns (including content audits and content strategy), migration to the Drupal content management system, and other improvements that organize content and utilize best practices for information architecture based on top tasks.
+Design and Development — Redesigns (including content audits and content strategy), migration to the Drupal content management system, and other improvements that organize content and use best practices for information architecture based on top tasks.